athena-framework/website/docs/components/event_dispatcher.md

 ## Basic Usage

-An event listener is defined by registering a type that includes `AED::EventListenerInterface` as an interface.
-The type should also define a `self.subscribed_events` method that defines what [events](https://athena-framework.github.io/athena/Athena/Routing/Events.html) it should be listening on.
+An event listener is defined by registering a service that includes [AED::EventListenerInterface](https://athena-framework.github.io/athena/Athena/EventDispatcher/EventDispatcherInterface.html).
+The type should also define a `self.subscribed_events` method that represents what [events](https://athena-framework.github.io/athena/Athena/Routing/Events.html) it should be listening on.

 ```crystal
 require "athena"